slapcat/bureau/README.md

-# BUREAU: Centralized Configuration Agent (FIRST RELEASE COMING SOON)
+# :card_index: BUREAU: Centralized Configuration Agent

 A lightweight agent for syncing configuration files from LDAP.
 Includes custom schemas for supported services as well as a default catchall schema.